joh80839/Fishing_log/README.md

 ## Fishing Log App

 This project focuses on solving the need for anglers who want to keep track of their fishing records.
 Anglers are defined as fishermen who catch fish with a hook and line.
-The target audience in this project are beginner anglers, since they are typically more at risk of unorganized record keeping, but all anglers can be victims of the problem.
+The target audience in this project are anglers who have a problem with unorganized record-keeping.

 A fishing log application was built to allow anglers to have the ability to record and store fishing information within a device.
 The app was built using Python code, and the coding was created within Visual Studio Code.
 This app does not use a graphical user interface; the app is text-based and is used within a terminal or command line interface on a computer that has at least Python version 3 installed; earlier versions may not work as well.